 As she called me to get awake, I could smell smoke.
 The moment I saw the barn, I knew it was all but lost, but I had hoped our sheep and Blue Heelers had gotten out.
 We went out quickly to make sure the fire would not catch on the other buildings.

 The cold wind hit me as I stepped out the door and I immediately saw that the barn roof had already come down.
-Our hay was on fire as well and it would take days to put out all the smouldering hot spots.
-My kids had come out to help.
+Our hay was on fire as well, and it would take days to put out all the smouldering hot spots.
+My kids came out shortly after, to help.

-I told Heather, our daughter, to go see if the sheep made it out.
-Good news came that the back door had been left open and the sheep where all alive!
+I told Heather, our young daughter, to go see if the sheep had made it out.
+Good news came that the back door had been left open and the sheep were all alive!
 The funny thing about animals is that sometimes when there is a barn fire, they run back into the barn thinking it is the safest place from the fire.
-Thankfully, the sheep stayed outside in their outside shelter.
+Thankfully, the sheep stayed outside of the barn, in their outside shelter.

-The other great news to come out of it was our male dog named T-Bone lived because we did not have him in the barn at the time.
+The other great news to come out of it was that our male dog named T-Bone survived because we did not have him in the barn at the time.
 He was in his dog house.
-The two females Muggys and Dixie were both in the barn because they were ready to have puppies any day.
+The two females named, Muggsie and Dixie (our first Dixie), were both in the barn because they were ready to have puppies any day.

 This part was very painful to our children in particular, who had so much looked forward to having puppies of their very own.
-The cause of the fire was suspected electrical.
-It was financially devastating and painfully heartbreaking to lose my dogs but life does go on, sometime its just one day at a time.
+The cause of the fire was a suspected electrical short.
+It was financially devastating and painfully heartbreaking to lose my dogs, but life does go on.
+Sometimes it's just one day at a time.

 Five things we did to feel better after the death of my dogs.

 1. We told stories of the fun and good times we had with them.